nathanmwhite/text-summarization-number-probing/README.md

 This represents the first step of the larger Hmong Medical Text Summarization project, which seeks to expand effective text summarization capability to low-resource languages.

 This repository contains the following folders:
-1. Pegasus : code to run number probing on Pegasus.
+1. pegasus : code to run number probing on Pegasus.